DigestYourFinances

 Baby Step 5: Save for your children’s college fund

-Once you reach baby step 5, you have mastered saving and living within your means.
-As long as the other baby steps are covered and catered to, then you can start saving towards your children’s college fund.
+Once you reach baby step 5, you’ve mastered saving and living within your means.
+As long as the other baby steps are covered, you can start saving toward your children’s college fund.
+Again, remember not to skip any steps — one baby step at a time.

 Baby Step 6: Pay off your home early